 We do not recommend adjusting the memory limit below 512 MB.
 Memory is Terraform's primary resource and it becomes easy for it to go above smaller limits and be terminated mid-run by the Linux kernel.

 The required CPU resources for an individual Terraform run vary considerably, but in general they are a much more minor factor than memory due to Terraform mostly waiting on IO from APIs to return.

 Our rule of thumb is 10 Terraform runs per CPU core, with 2 CPU cores allocated for the base Terraform Enterprise services.
-So an 8-core instance with 16 GB of memory could comfortably run 20 Terraform runs, if the runs are allocated the default 512 MB each.
+So a 4-core instance with 16 GB of memory could comfortably run 20 Terraform runs, if the runs are allocated the default 512 MB each.

 The amount of disk storage available to a system plays a small role in the capacity of an instance.
 A root volume with 200 GB of storage can sustain a capacity well over 100 concurrent runs.

 » Disk I/O

 Because of the amount of churn caused by container creation as well as Terraform state management, highly concurrent setups will begin pushing hard on disk I/O. In cloud environments like AWS that limit disk I/O to IOPS that are credited per disk, it's important to provision a minimum number to prevent I/O related stalls.